pterodactyl-installer/pterodactyl-installer/README.md

 Unofficial scripts for installing Pterodactyl on both Panel & Daemon.

 Read more about [Pterodactyl](https://pterodactyl.io/) here.
+This script is not associated with the official Pterodactyl Project.

-# Supported installations
+## Supported installations

 List of supported installation setups for panel and daemon (installations supported by this installation script).